matsengrp/TemplatedMutagenesis-1/README.md

 ## How to use it

-A Docker image containing partis, PyMotifFinder, their dependencies, and the R packages required to run the analysis scripts is available on Quay, and can be obtained by running
+A Docker image containing partis, PyMotifFinder, their dependencies, and the R packages required to run the analysis scripts is available on Quay, and can be obtained by running the following commands:

     docker pull quay.io/matsengrp/templatedmutagenesis1
+    docker tag quay.io/matsengrp/templatedmutagenesis1 matsengrp/templatedmutagenesis1

 That docker image is built automatically from this repository.
 If you wish can also build it yourself via